pdolan32/pdolan32/README.md

   I am a student enrolled in the Intro to Data Science course who is interested in learning more about data science practices and applications.
 By the end of this semester, I hope to learn...

-  This semester, I am currently working on...
+  This semester, I am currently working on creating projects with Streamlit.
+So far, I have created a basic app using Streamlit that provides data on the top songs on Spotify on 2/6/25.

   📍 **New Jersey, USA**
   🏫 **Student at the University of Notre Dame**